-- Get familiar with your covered services and the rules you must follow to get these covered services.
-Use this handbook to learn what is covered, and the rules you need to follow to get your covered services. - Chapters 3 and 4 give the details about your health care services, including what is covered by the plan, what is not covered, and rules to follow. - Chapter 7 provides details about prescription drug coverage, including what you may be required to pay. - To be covered by NH Healthy Families, you must receive all of your health care from the plan's network providers except: - Emergency care; - Urgently needed care when you are traveling outside of the plan's service area; - Family planning services; and - When we give you authorization in advance to get care from an outof-network provider. - If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell NH Healthy

-Families as soon as possible.
+- o Chapters 3 and 4 give the details about your health care services, including what is covered by the plan, what is not covered, and rules to follow. - O Chapter 7 provides details about prescription drug coverage, including what you may be required to pay. - o To be covered by NH Healthy Families, you must receive all of your health care from the plan's network providers except: - Emergency care; - Urgently needed care when you are traveling outside of the plan's service area; - Family planning services; and - When we give you authorization in advance to get care from an out-ofnetwork provider. - If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell NH Healthy Families as soon as possible.
 Please call Member Services to let us know (phone numbers are printed on the back cover of this handbook).